This site uses cookies

 • social media engagement.

-Use business tools like Google Analytics, social media analytics, and CRM systems to watch these KPIs regularly.
+Use business tools like Google Analytics, social media analytics, and CRM (Customer Relationship Management) systems to watch these KPIs regularly.
 These tools can give you useful data about your performance in different markets.

 Talk to your customers often through surveys, social media, and reviews to understand what they need and think about your brand.
 Also, keep an eye on your competitors.
 Watch what they are doing, learn from their successes and mistakes.
 Stay updated on global market trends and changes, like economic trends, new technology, regulatory changes, and shifts in consumer behavior.